Inspector Dawood Ibrahim: Plot

 The story is about Dawood Ibrahim, a man from a wealthy family, who chooses to become an honest police officer to give back to his community.
 He is transferred to a poor town Kollanahalli, at the Kerala-Karnataka border as the inspector of the local police station.
 He finds the village to be remote and without any major crimes.
 Soon, he meets Appendix Pappy, who swallows every gold or valuables he steals and Vasu, Karthavu and Kaimal, who are local thieves.
 Dawood hatches a plan to get a transfer to another police station by telling the trio to steal money from the local bank and rendezvous with him at a secluded place.

-Meanwhile, an armed robbery occurs at a bank in Mangalore led by Mr. X who manage to steal money, gold, and other priceless objects, which includes a priceless ruby belonging to the underworld don Akbar Ali.
+Meanwhile, an armed robbery occurs at a bank in Mangalore led by Mr. X who manage to steal money, gold, and other valuable objects, including a priceless ruby belonging to the underworld don Akbar Ali.
 They plan to escape to Kollanahalli.
-Vasu's gang manage to steal the money ordered by Dawood, but betray him and take all the money for themselves, thinking that Dawood is trying to look good in the land.
+Vasu's gang manages to steal the money, as ordered by Dawood, but they betray him and take the money for themselves, thinking that Dawood is trying to look good in the land.
 But Vasu and his gang accidentally crash into Mr. X's gang.
-As they try to help the latter, they discover the loot in Mr. X's van, and they take the loot and the men.
+As they try to help the latter, they discover the loot in Mr. X's van, and they take the stash and the men.

-Dawood, with the help of Appendix Pappi, manages to track and nab all 6 members and discovers about Akbar Ali's involvement.
+Dawood, with the help of Appendix Pappi, manages to track and nab all 6 members of the gang and discovers Akbar Ali's involvement.
 After settling the issue of Vasu's robbery through a compromise, Dawood instigates Akbar to come for him.
 Akbar then kidnaps Dawood's father, his comrades at the police station and Mr. X's gang.
 Akbar asks for his ruby to be delivered in return for sparing their lives.
 Dawood and Vasu's gang deliver the box, but it is found to be empty.
 Vasu and his gang help Dawood out, and finally, Dawood kills Akbar.

 Dawood confesses that the ruby is lost and its whereabouts are unknown.
 It's revealed that the ruby was swallowed by Appendix Pappi.
 On being asked whether he knows where his next posting is, Dawood imagines being posted in Pakistan facing Dawood Ibrahim, the underworld don.